What is in this article?:

 Imagine the size and power of the hydraulic system required to move a 60-ton movie prop mounted to the world's largest motion platform.
 But the dazzling special effects needed in Master and Commander: The Far Side of the World, called for some dramatic engineering not only in sheer physical capabilities, but in the sophistication of motion control as well.

 The ship replica is mounted to a huge motion platform capable of moving in three axes: roll (pivot along the longitudinal axis), pitch (pivot along the transverse axis), and heave (vertical displacement).
-Hydraulics bring life to this monstrous mechanism -- and as is usually the case in applications such as this, all hydraulic and mechanical motion components are hidden from view.
+Hydraulics brings life to this monstrous mechanism, and, as is usually the case in applications such as this, all hydraulic and mechanical motion components are hidden from view.
 Two giant hydraulic power units that drive the hydraulic system had to be hidden as well, so they were positioned more than 100-ft from the motion base.
 This presented a challenge to system design because such a long distance would normally slow response to sudden flow demands.
 However, proper line sizing and strategic placement of accumulators kept system dynamics within required specifications.

 Each of the three motion axes had to produce smooth and precise motion, without jerky movements.
 Controls had to be easy to operate and allow making changes quickly on-the-fly.
 Safety was also important because roughly 130 actors, stunt men, other professionals, and extras were on board the Surprise replica during rehearsals and filming.